hyperstack-org/hyperstack/docs/hyper-state/README.md

 The easiest way to understand HyperState is by example.
 If you you did not see the Tic-Tac-Toe example, then **[please review it now](client-dsl/interlude-tic-tac-toe.md)**, as we are going to use this to demonstrate how to use the `Hyperstack::State::Observable` module.

-In our original Tic Tac Toe implementation the state of the game was stored in the `DisplayGame` component.
+In our original Tic-Tac-Toe implementation the state of the game was stored in the `DisplayGame` component.
 State was updated by
-"bubbling up" events from lower level components up to `DisplayGame` where the event handers updated the state.
+"bubbling up" events from lower level components up to `DisplayGame` where the event handler updated the state.

 This is a nice simple approach but suffers from two issues:
 + Each level of lower level components must be responsible for bubbling up the events to the higher component.